HalCroves/Enemy-Territory/README.md

 + radar.lua: Disables fog and grass.
 + stats.lua: Tracks headshot stats and best shooter by weapon.
 + resetxpbot_nitmod.lua: Resets bot XP at the beginning of each map.
++ restrictSpec.lua : add restriction for players in spectator.

 ## balance.lua
 > [!NOTE]